fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 >**NB** If you are deploying from a git repository where your code is not on the main branch (i.e. if you are altering the [notes repo](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-2) from the last lesson) you will need to run _git push heroku HEAD:master_.
 If you have already done a push to heroku, you may need to run _git push heroku HEAD:main --force_.

-The frontend also works with the backend on Heroku.
-You can check this by changing the backend's address on the frontend to be the backend's address in Heroku instead of <i>http://localhost:3001</i>.
+The frontend also works with the backend on Fly.io or Heroku.
+You can check this by changing the backend's address on the frontend to be the backend's address in Fly.io/Heroku instead of <i>http://localhost:3001</i>.

 The next question is, how do we deploy the frontend to the Internet?
 We have multiple options.
 Let's go through one of them next.